Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 Nevertheless, this improvement does not imply that awareness can be arbitrarily enhanced by just adding more examples.
 Indeed, we find that the power of the procedure {\it saturates}.
 This can be seen in the bottom panels of Fig.~\ref{fig:2to5}, where going from awareness of four different anomalies to extending to five does not change the overall picture.

 This saturation is to be expected: the amount of information in the images we created is limited intrinsically and by design, as we are selecting just the leading jet in the event and plotting only angular distributions of energy depositions.
-Some additional information could be added to the analysis, as even in that leading jet one could add more information, like probability of the presence of a b-jet.
+Some additional information could be added to the analysis, as even in that leading jet one could add more information, like the probability of the presence of a b-jet.
 And beyond the leading jet, important correlations with the other parts of the event could be added in this analysis.
 Hence we would expect a more detailed analysis to lead to better performance, although this is not the main focus of this work, which is presenting the idea of Anomaly Awareness and how it would qualitatively work in an LHC set-up.

 Let us finish discussing the effect of the modulation term $\lambda_{AA}$.
-This term sets the ratio of the number of normal examples shown to the algorithm, in the cross-entropy function, versus the number of anomalous examples subject to a uniform distribution.
+This term sets the relative importance of normal examples shown to the algorithm, in the cross-entropy function, versus the number of anomalous examples subject to a uniform distribution.
 We can think on two limiting cases.
 On one hand, a very small value of $\lambda_{AA}$ would lead to the same result as the prior run, and would not bring the anomalies to the centre of the classification output.
 On the other hand, a large value of this parameter would degrade the prior classification task, broadening the PDFs for Top and QCD, the backgrounds we are fighting against.
 Somewhere in between, with a moderate amount of awareness, the optimal performance lies.
-In this work we have not optimized this value, simply set a near-optimal value ($\lambda_{AA}$=0.5) and found the expected behaviour for $\lambda_{AA}=0.3$ and 0.8, but in a detailed analysis this is a parameter which should be studied further.
+In this work we have used a near-optimal value ($\lambda_{AA}=0.5$).
+In the Appendix~\ref{app:lambda} we discuss the comparison with other choices of $\lambda_{AA}$.